What Is the UN Security Council?

 After Iraqi leader Saddam Hussein invaded Kuwait on August 2, 1990, U.S. President George H.W.
 Bush announced that Iraq’s aggression would not stand.

-What followed has been hailed as a high point for cooperation among the Security Council’s P5 and an example of how the United Nations can effectively advance the collective security of the world.
+What followed has been hailed as a high point for cooperation among the Security Council’s P5.
+The UN response to the invasion of Kuwait is an example of how the governing body can effectively advance collective security.

-With the United States playing a leadership role, the Security Council passed several resolutions imposing economic sanctions on Iraq and a deadline for Saddam’s forces to withdraw from Kuwait.
-After Saddam refused to comply, the United States spearheaded a UN-approved air and ground campaign comprising around 750,000 soldiers from dozens of countries to restore Kuwait’s sovereignty.
+With the United States playing a leadership role, the Security Council passed several resolutions imposing economic sanctions on Iraq.
+The United Nations also set a deadline for Saddam’s forces to withdraw from Kuwait.
+After Saddam refused to comply, the United States spearheaded a UN-approved air and ground campaign comprising around 750,000 soldiers from dozens of countries.
+The goal of this operation was to push back Iraqi forces and restore Kuwait’s sovereignty.
 Working through the United Nations provided legitimacy to the military intervention, helping the United States drum up support from Congress and its international partners.

 After just seven weeks, Bush announced that the multinational coalition had liberated Kuwait.